jpskycak/wedding/docs/source/hotel.rst

 * Chicago is approximately a 2 hour drive away.
 O'Hare airport has the most and cheapest flights.
 \

-* Depending on where you're coming from, it may be more convenient to take the train than to fly.
-The `Elkhart Amtrak station <https://www.amtrak.com/stations/ekh>`_ is only a 10 minute walk from the venue.
-\

 Staying Here
 **********